Confidence Fields and Human-in-the-Loop Routing for LLM Extraction Pipelines

 "name": "extract_invoice_row",

-"description": "Extract a single invoice line item",
+"description": "Extract a single invoice line item from the provided text.",

 "input_schema": {